 How Does Florida’s “No-Fault” Auto Insurance System Work?

-Florida is currently a “no-fault” auto insurance state, although this might change soon.
+Florida is currently a “no-fault” auto insurance state.
 Florida’s mandatory auto insurance requirements include $10,000 in Personal Injury Protection (PIP) insurance and $10,000 in Property Damage Liability insurance.
 Oddly, Florida law doesn’t require motorists to purchase bodily injury liability insurance.
 When an accident happens, each driver looks to their own PIP insurance to pay for their personal injury, regardless of fault.

 Exiting the No-Fault System in Florida